smcclatchy/2018-01-24-ucdavis/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "University of California Davis"
-address: "Bennett Conference Room, Center for Companion Animal Health, One Shields Avenue, Davis, CA 95616-8782"
+address: "Bennett Conference Room, Center for Companion Animal Health, Davis, CA 95616-8782"
 country: "us"
 language: "en"
 latlng: "38.539875,-121.754869"